 My mother is from Scotland, my father is from New Zealand, and I am a first generation Canadian that follows a long line of people primarily from the British Isles, Ireland, and Europe.
 It has most likely been over two thousand years since my (blood ancestral) people have lived in a mature, sustainable, intact and earth-rooted culture, so I live with awareness of, and have sensitivity to the presence of this inherent dissociation in myself and my own life and worlds.
 But I am also aware of the places I am rooted.

-I work as a healer, through my blood lines too, but passed directly down by and through my mother who was trained as a midwife in Britain and among other things, worked as a nurse in labour and delivery once she arrived in Canada (midwifery was still illegal at the time), and then in the latter part of her career, launched and ran a lactation consulting practice with a fellow colleague and friend.
+I work as a healer, through my blood lines too, but passed directly down by and through my mother who was trained as a midwife in Britain and among other things, worked as a nurse in labour and delivery once she arrived in Canada (midwifery was still illegal in Alberta at the time), and then in the latter part of her career, launched and ran a lactation consulting practice with a fellow colleague and friend.
 She is also a keen and talented gardener and is skillful with culinary magic too.
 My mother modeled marrying the healing arts and sole proprietorship for me, as well as practical magic at home.
 Modeling imprints possibility and knowing on a child’s soul.
 It offers them a map.
 And for my own soul embodiment as a (now) business owner in the healing arts, it clearly mattered that from a young age, I was shown by my mother that it was possible to practice the healing arts in a way that feels aligned AND support myself financially, especially as a woman.

 Both my parents consistently prioritized time outdoors communing in wild places throughout my childhood and adolescence, spending extraordinary amounts of time and energy organizing and leading adventures into the back country and investing in their own, as well as my connection with the wild parts of my own soul, even though we lived in a city.